Specialist Recruiters to India’s Public Health, Development and CSR Sectors!

 (5) Assist with collecting and organizing information on potential partners and prioritization for making contact;

-(6) Support to the Global Learning team to improve Water.org’s ability to execute, expand, and apply its program models to new geographies;
+(6) Support the Global Learning team in improving Water.org’s ability to execute, expand, and apply its program models to new geographies;

-(7) Serve as a resource base for practitioners; and enable Water.org to further position itself as the leader in Water Supply and Sanitation (WSS) finance and services sector;
+(7) Serve as a resource base for practitioners and enable Water.org to position itself as the leader of the Water Supply and Sanitation (WSS) finance and services sector;

-(12) Provide feedback to partners on results of baseline and/or end line surveys, impact assessments, case studies, etc;
+(8) Provide feedback to partners on results of baseline and/or end-line surveys, impact assessments, case studies, etc;

-(13) Assist with determining sizes of programs – number of people served, total budget, number of loans – based on available funding and commitments to donors;
+(9) Assist with determining sizes of programs viz. number of people served, total budget, number of loans etc., based on available funding and commitments to donors;

-(14) Assist in working with M&E team on M&E plans for initiatives;
+(10) Assist the M&E team in developing M&E plans for initiatives.

 2. Program Design and Implementation; Manage Partner Relations (50%)